priyas13/ppx-ocaml/ppx.md

 [%multiplybyitself [%multiplybyitself 2]] should get reduce to (2 * 2) * (2 * 2).
 The code can be found in the example section [recursive_multiplybyitself](https://github.com/priyas13/ppx-ocaml/tree/master/examples/recursive_multiplybyitself)

+### Now comes how to deal with the version issue of OCaml compiler?
+As we discussed earlier, AST generated may vary depending on the version of the OCaml compiler used to generate it.
+And hence, ppx rewriter might fail in that case.
+AST datatypes differ slightly between versions.
+Either we coukd change the file manually or there exist an automatic library to do so.